david-serrano/locationprovider/README.md

 With the most basic usage, you give it a context and a callback and you're good to go!

-**DISCLAIMER: This library needs the COARSE and FINE permissions, but it assumes they have been given beforehand**
+**DISCLAIMER: This library needs the ACCESS_FINE_LOCATION permission, but it assumes they have been given beforehand**

 # Install instructions
 1. add the jitpack dependency: